gnu-octave/packages/CONTRIBUTING.md

   - `depends`: list of dependency strings.

-    A dependency string looks like `"octave (>= 5.2.0)"`.
+    A dependency string looks like `"pkg"` or `"octave (>= 5.2.0)"`.

+    > The dependency "pkg" with any or no version marks this package as
+    > installable by the Octave `pkg`-tool.

-    It starts with the name of the dependency "octave" followed by a single space and in brackets the operator `>=` separated by a space to the dependent version `5.2.0`.
+    A dependency starts with the name (e.g. "pkg" or "octave"), optionally followed by the version in round brackets (parentheses) separated by a single space.
+The optional version starts with an operator (e.g. `>=`) separated by a space to the dependent version `5.2.0`.

-    Permitted names are "octave" and any other Octave package.
+    Permitted names are "pkg", "octave", and any other package.

     > **Note:** Refrain from adding system libraries here, for example.
     > The used package tool might not be able to resolve the dependency